Monday, 28 July 2025

 Parcevall Hall -Christians Aware Summer School July 2025 - Some Pictures.

-The group "Christians Aware" have a summer school each year At Parcevall Hall in the Yorkshire Dales (between Appletreewick and Pateley Bridge).
+The group "Christians Aware" have a summer school each year at Parcevall Hall in the Yorkshire Dales (between Appletreewick and Pateley Bridge).
 In 2023 I ran an afternoon session for them on Lichens.
 They later asked me to write a section on lichens for a book on biodiversity they were going to produce.
-On the Sunday evening 20 July I was invited to attend the evening meal at Parcevall Hall, so that I could be present when Barbara Butler introduced the new book"Rooted in Hope - A Christians Aware Resource towards building biodiversity".
+On the Sunday evening 20 July 2025 I was invited to attend the evening meal at Parcevall Hall, so that I could be present when Barbara Butler introduced the new book "Rooted in Hope - A Christians Aware Resource towards building biodiversity".
 I was delighted to see the book..
+I have written about the book here.

-Here is a picture of us in 2023 on the terrace holding ur hand lenses - which appeared in the book:
+Here is a picture of us in 2023 on the terrace holding our hand lenses - this picture appeared in the book:

-I wanted to take them to places close to Parcevall Hall - why drive 20 miles to other places when there are good places within three miles as the crow flies. places with wildflowers, with good views and with geological interest.
+I wanted to take them to places close to Parcevall Hall - there are so many good places within five miles as the crow flies.
+Places with wildflowers, with good views and with geological interest.

 I say "as the crow flies".
 Parcevall Hall is built on a limestone slope, next to the North Craven Fault.
-To get there from anywhere involves driving either a spiral, (e.g. from Harrogate) or a zig-zag route (from Settle) to descend into the valley then up the slope to the hall amongst its beautiful gardens..
+To get there from anywhere involves driving either a spiral, (e.g. from Harrogate) or a zig-zag route (from Settle) to descend into the valley at 160m above sealevel then up the steep slope to the hall (260m) amongst its beautiful gardens.
+There is a view over the fault to the summit of Simon's Seat - a big hill (485m) made of millstone grit, just a mile away

 I used the Monday morning to visit six possible places: